Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/LITETOKENS_Wallet_RPC-API.md

 9.4 Returns
 Transaction: Returns a transaction of candidate application.
 Request broadcasting after the transaction is signed by wallet.
 9.5 Function
-All users with an account created on the blockchain can apply to become LITETOKENS’s Super Representative candidate.
+All users with an account created on the blockchain can apply to become LITETOKENS’s Envoy candidate.

-## 10. Information update of Super Representative candidates
+## 10. Information update of Envoy candidates
 10.1 Interface statement
 rpc UpdateWitness (WitnessUpdateContract) returns (Transaction) {};
 10.2 Node